actg/home-assistant-addons/autossh/DOCS.md

 **Make your Home Assistant accessible from anywhere — securely, through an SSH tunnel.**

 Autossh lets you forward local ports (like your Home Assistant UI) through a remote SSH server.
-It’s a simple alternative to VPNs or complex network setups — perfect if you can’t open ports on your home network.
+It's a simple alternative to VPNs or complex network setups — perfect if you can't open ports on your home network.

 You need access to a publicly available SSH server and some administrative privileges on that system.